Alcoholism: Drinking to Despair

 - Delirium Tremens (DTs)

 When an individual gets pleasure from drinking alcohol and repeats the behavior to obtain more pleasure, this repetition can lead to the brain adapting to ever-present alcohol.
-When alcohol consumption is abruptly stopped, the brain’s adaptive response is to send out feelings of discomfort and cravings.
+When consumption is abruptly stopped, the brain’s adaptive response is to send out feelings of discomfort and cravings.
 These adaptive responses spur the individual to seek out alcohol.
 Complex, repetitive interactions between neurotransmitters in the brain drive alcohol-pursuing behaviors.
 When these behaviors constantly cycle (drink – stop – cravings – drink), it is a fully active addiction.

 AUD and Cancer

 Alcohol has been associated with different types of cancer.
-Drinking alcoholic beverages is considered consuming a known human carcinogen, according to the US Department of Health and Human Services.7 Studies show that the more alcohol a person drinks, especially those who drink regularly, the higher the risk of developing a cancer that is associated with alcohol.
+Drinking alcoholic beverages is considered consuming a known human carcinogen, according to the US Department of Health and Human Services.7 Studies show that the more a person drinks, especially those who drink regularly, the higher the risk of developing a cancer that is associated with drinking.

 In 2009, about 3.5% of deaths due to cancer in the United States (19,500 deaths) were alcohol-related.
 Cancers that can occur due to heavy drinking include: